For Founders

 OpenVC – Investor database and tools for finding the right investors/securing your raise.

-Y Combinator Startup Library – Comprehensive tactical guidance for early-stage teams
+Y Combinator Startup Library – Comprehensive tactical guidance for early-stage companies

 Founders raise with OpenVC because it is designed to cut through the noise and get founders in front of the right investors, fast.
 With built-in tools for CRM, analytics, and warm intros, it helps you stay organized and improve your chances of getting a reply.